 - Ironically, "Rescue from Midnight Castle", the episode revision of the first special, actually cuts out the song "A Little Piece of Rainbow" from the special.

 - This Looks Like a Job for Aquaman: The Glass Princess did this for Shady.
 The writers were known to go out of their way to try to justify's Shady's existence.
 Over the course of the show, she is shown to be clumsy, terrible at sports, not all that bright, not very brave, and more of a place holder on whatever she was in than any actual help.
 Yet despite the presence of Gusty, Magic Star, and Megan, she's the one who saved the day.

-- To Be Continued: Averted, the multi-part episodes lack them in the Disney Channel / DVD versions.
+- To Be Continued: The multi-part episodes lack them in the Disney Channel / DVD versions.